anqurvanillapy/ice1000.github.io/_posts/2020-1-26-FromOpToEffect.md

-This is good because if we call a function who throws an exception, the statement of the function call will still be treated as exception-throwing, so the exception can be speaded out to outer functions.
+This is good because if we call a function who throws an exception, the statement of the function call will still be treated as exception-throwing, so the exception can be spread out to outer functions.

 We can actually achieve this in C++ by writing each line of code as a lambda expression, so we can call the lambda to execute a code block (in the semicolon operator).